Part II – looking at the shelf

 The technology can be classified as a building block, where it forms a kernel that would find itself within a larger product.
 In this case, the catalyst would be a central component to a larger chemical reactor or process.
 Without being skilled in the art of catalysts or petrochemicals, it is fun to speculate about use of concentrated solar energy to provide the required heat.
 The disclosed temperatures are readily achievable.
 Between the catalyst and concentrated solar maybe the conversion of methane to cyclohexane goes from from an energy intensive reaction to one that uses renewable energy.
 In any situation, the technology might be licensed by a large corporation that is interested in this market, or a startup that is looking to access renewable energy in industrial chemicals.

 How does this patent and technology relate to productivity?
 The technology might allow a more efficient process, which in turn allows higher margins i.e. more revenue per input.
 If it were brought to fruition by a startup, it might be a kernel for a new renewable-based chemical reaction and industry.
 For sure, more due diligence and development is required.
-However, at the moment the technology is just sitting on the shelf, with little apparent attention from the current system of marketing technology developed in the government or Universities.
+However, at the moment the technology is just sitting on the shelf, at the Government’s marketing initiative.

 What about further research?